 The reasons for these changes are detailed in a statement from the Boston Symphony Orchestra:

-"This past August, the Boston Symphony Orchestra and the Players of the Boston Symphony and their local union, local 9-535, agreed to a three-year contract that included provisions for local radio and live streaming.
+"[In August of 2017], the Boston Symphony Orchestra and the Players of the Boston Symphony and their local union, local 9-535, agreed to a three-year contract that included provisions for local radio and live streaming.
 Unfortunately, regional radio and on demand streaming fall under the jurisdiction of the American Federation of Musicians.
 Although the national agreement expired in April, negotiations for a successor contract will only begin in October.
 Consequently, regional broadcasts of Boston Symphony Orchestra concerts will not be available until the negotiations between the American Federation of Musicians and the Employer association have been completed.
 We apologize for the inconvenience."